JJ/raku-aulas/docs/scheduling-2.md

 ```

 Which was straight and to the point: here are the files, here's the
 schedule.
-But, besides, it was tested, prepared for the unextpected,
+But, besides, it was tested, prepared for the unexpected,
 and could actually be expanded to take into account unexpected events
 (what happens if you can't fit elves into a particular class?
 What if
 you need to take into account other constraints, like not filling